 The power of OKRs

 How can OKRs help you and your business grow?
 Well the short answer is that they provide you with a set of ambitious measurable objectives, which bring clarity, alignment and a singular unified direction to your business.
-This in turn raises the impact, efficiency and focus of not only you output but that of the entire organisation.
+This in turn raises the impact, efficiency and focus of not only you output but that of the entire organization.

 OKRs provide the following benefits:

-- Ambition: They enable you to garner an ambitious performance culture.
+• Ambition: They enable you to garner an ambitious performance culture.

-- Alignment: OKRs align people and teams around common strategic growth goals.
+• Alignment: OKRs align people and teams around common strategic growth goals.

-- Measurable: They provide your business, teams and individuals with a measurable framework for tracking progress and success.
+• Measurable: They provide your business, teams and individuals with a measurable framework for tracking progress and success.

-A Step-by-Step Guide to Implementing OKRs
+A step-by-step guide to implementing OKRs

 1. Agree on OKR owners and train them!

-Start by deciding who in your organisation is going to own OKRs.
+Start by deciding who in your organization is going to own OKRs.
 There is no right or wrong answer to this, but ensure that there is coverage from across the organization.
 At Google, practically the entire company used them, whereas at Vinted it varied from org-to-org based on level.

 2. Build or buy an OKR document/tracking tool

 The next step is to create an accessible document or tool where OKRs will be kept updated.
 There are three options to consider here:

-Create a google spreadsheet: By far the easiest method is to create a Google spreadsheet similar to this one here, where all the owners’ OKRs will be housed.
-This works fine for smaller organisations where all the owners’ OKRs will be kept under one document/multiple tabs.
+• Create a google spreadsheet: By far the easiest method is to create a Google spreadsheet similar to this one here, where all the owners’ OKRs will be housed.
+This works fine for smaller organizations where all the owners’ OKRs will be kept under one document/multiple tabs.
 At Vinted (a 120 employee company), we still use a Google spreadsheet and it works just great!

-Build your own: At Google, they had built their own internal OKR tool which aligned with the rest of the internal HR system.
+• Build your own: At Google, they had built their own internal OKR tool which aligned with the rest of the internal HR system.
 I wouldn’t recommend this solution unless you are absolutely convinced that your company will work with OKRs in the long term as it’s obviously a complex and more costly solution.
 A leaner approach is to go with one of the other two options above.

 The following template should work for most small-medium sized businesses: https://docs.google.com/spreadsheets/d/1yjVBzW4HyXY6kFDoF_nkUbiBLga0ymEGGcV-NK8f4ls/edit?usp=sharing